sap-tutorials/sap-build-apps/tutorials/codejam-09-action-post/codejam-09-action-post.md

 ![Order approved](testapp7.png)

 >You will also notice that there is a new cart.
-Since we submitted the cart and changed it's status to **REQUESTED**, the app no longer had a cart.
+Since you submitted the cart and changed it's status to **REQUESTED**, the app no longer had a cart.
 And when the app returned to the home page, it created a new cart in the CAP service.